SalehTZ/my-website/content/posts/ai/n8n/how_to_deploy_n8n_on_server_Nginx/index.en.md

 <!--more-->

-## **I. Introduction**
+## I. Introduction

 n8n is a powerful, open-source workflow automation tool that allows you to connect various applications, automate repetitive tasks, and build complex workflows without extensive coding.
 Its flexibility and growing community make it a fantastic choice for individuals and teams looking to streamline their operations.

 However, when self-hosting n8n behind a reverse proxy like Nginx, many users encounter a persistent and frustrating issue: the "Connection lost: You have a connection issue or the server is down. n8n should reconnect automatically once the issue is resolved" error.
 This often occurs with newer n8n versions that rely more heavily on real-time communication via WebSockets.

-This comprehensive guide will walk you through a robust and stable **n8n deployment** using **Docker** and **Nginx**.
+This comprehensive guide will walk you through a robust and stable **n8n deployment** using **Docker** and **Nginx**, leveraging n8n's default SQLite database for convenience.
 More importantly, we'll provide a specific, tested solution to overcome the "Connection lost" error, ensuring your **n8n self-hosting** setup is reliable and performs seamlessly.
 By the end of this guide, you'll have a fully functional and secure **workflow automation** server.

-## **II.
-Prerequisites: What You'll Need**
+## II.
+Prerequisites: What You'll Need

 Before we dive into the **n8n setup guide**, ensure you have the following ready on your server:

   * A fresh Linux server (e.g., Ubuntu 22.04 LTS, Debian 12) with root or sudo access.
   * **Docker** installed (refer to the official Docker documentation for installation).
   * **Docker Compose** installed (usually comes with Docker Desktop or can be installed separately).
   * **Nginx** installed (e.g., `sudo apt update && sudo apt install nginx`).
   * A registered domain name (e.g., `n8n.yourdomain.com`) pointing to your server's IP address.
 This is highly recommended for production environments.
   * Basic command-line familiarity and understanding of Linux file systems.

-## **III.
-Step 1: Setting Up Your n8n Docker Environment**
+## III.
+Step 1: Setting Up Your n8n Docker Environment

 To simplify the **Docker n8n** deployment process and manage its services efficiently, we'll use Docker Compose.
 This allows us to define all our services, networks, and volumes in a single YAML file.
+By default, n8n uses a SQLite database, which is stored within its data volume.

 ### Creating the `docker-compose.yml` for n8n